logicalclocks/logicalclocks.github.io/docs/user_guides/fs/transformation_functions.md

         import pandas as pd

         # A Pandas UDF returning a Pandas DataFrame
-        @udf(return_type=[int, int, int], mode = "pandas", drop=["feature1", "feature3"])
+        @udf(return_type=[int, int, int], mode = "pandas")
         def add_one_multiple(feature1, feature2, feature3):
             return pd.DataFrame({"add_one_feature1":feature1 + 1, "add_one_feature2":feature2 + 1, "add_one_feature3":feature3 + 1})

         # A Pandas UDF returning multiple Pandas Series
-        @udf(return_type=[int, int, int], mode="pandas" drop=["feature1", "feature3"])
+        @udf(return_type=[int, int, int], mode="pandas")
         def add_two_multiple(feature1, feature2, feature3):
             return feature1 + 2, feature2 + 2, feature3 + 2
         ```

 ### Dropping input features

 The `drop` parameter of the `@udf` decorator is used to drop specific columns in the input DataFrame after transformation.
 If any argument of the transformation function is passed to the `drop` parameter, then the column mapped to the argument is dropped after the transformation functions are applied.
-In the example below, the columns mapped to the arguments `feature1` and `feature2` are dropped after the application of all transformation functions.
+In the example below, the columns mapped to the arguments `feature1` and `feature3` are dropped after the application of all transformation functions.

 === "Python"